 DCM Urban has been commissioned by Birchs Village Limited to prepare an Urban Design Statement and Outline Development Plan (ODP) for 36.58Ha area on the southern edge of the Prebbleton, immediately adjacent to a proposed Recreation Reserve (at 27 Hamptons Road).
 Prebbleton has undergone significant growth in the last 15years due to the relocation of the Meadow Mushrooms and its proximity to Christchurch with a shortage of land for development available.
-Of the 4 outline development plans in the Operative District Plan, 3 are completely built out while the fourth ODP, Prevelles, is currently in its final stage of development.
+Of the 4 outline development plans in the Operative District Plan, all are completely sold out or developed.